-The Center hosts three exhibitions a year, during the fall, spring, and summer.
+The Center hosts two exhibitions a year.
 We welcome proposal submissions from artists on a rolling basis.
 We are unfortunately unable to accommodate sculpture and other large, non-flat pieces.

 The Alfred Dupont Chandler Jr. Lectureship in Southern Business History was established in 1988 to encourage the study of southern economic and business history.
 The lectureship brings distinguished and innovative scholars to UNC annually to participate in seminars, to consult with faculty and students, and to present a public lecture on a topic related to the South’s business or economic history.
 (Pre-2011 Chandler Lectures)